-It was comparatively analyzed that renewable energy integration minimized the carbon emission as much as 65 percent relative to hydroponic systems using grid electricity alone.
-As an example, solar-powered hydroponics attained annual CO 2-savings of about 2.8 metric tons/farm; hybrid solar-wind systems were able to attain up to 3.4 metric tons of CO 2-savings each year.
-Also, there was a reduction in the operational costs by about 30-35 percent since the renewable-powered systems caused less reliance on fossil fuel-driven electricity.
+It was comparatively analyzed that renewable energy integration minimized the carbon emission as much as 65 per cent relative to hydroponic systems using grid electricity alone.
+As an example, solar-powered hydroponics attained annual CO2-savings of about 2.8 metric tons/farm; hybrid solar-wind systems were able to attain up to 3.4 metric tons of CO2-savings each year.
+Also, there was a reduction in the operational costs by about 30-35 per cent since the renewable-powered systems caused less reliance on fossil fuel-driven electricity.
 These findings highlight the environmental and economic benefits of implementing renewable energy in hydroponic agriculture.
 Hybrid renewable systems were found to be highly efficient and reliable as far as performance is concerned.
-A solar-wind hybrid model has been demonstrated with a 92 percent energy self-sufficiency rate, which is in contrast to 87.5 percent in solar-only systems and 81 percent in wind-only systems.
+A solar-wind hybrid model has been demonstrated with a 92 per cent energy self-sufficiency rate, which is in contrast to 87.5 per cent in solar-only systems and 81 per cent in wind-only systems.

 Figure 3: Performance Evaluation of Renewable-Powered Hydroponic Systems

-The above figure 3 shows the performance evaluation of renewable-powered hydroponic systems.
-The integration of biomass enhanced stability in energy production particularly in areas where there is non steadfast supply of solar and wind energy.
+The above Figure 3 shows the performance evaluation of renewable-powered hydroponic systems.
+The integration of biomass enhances stability in energy production, particularly in areas where there is nonsteadfast supply of solar and wind energy.
 As a whole, the integration of renewable energy sources not only created power adequate to support hydroponic activity but also increased sustainability, minimized expenditures and helped to create climate-resistant agriculture.

 CHALLENGES AND LIMITATIONS

-One of the main impediments of renewable energy integration with hydroponics is the high initial investment of equipment, including solar panels, wind (or other generator) turbines, and biomass generators.
+One of the main impediments to renewable energy integration with hydroponics is the high initial investment of equipment, including solar panels, wind (or other generator) turbines, and biomass generators.
 Although there will be decreased operating costs in the long run, the initial investment remains a barrier, particularly for smaller farmers and entrepreneurs.
-Moreover, renewable energy sources like solar and wind are inherently intermittent, and rely heavily on climate, so power availability will be variable.
-Hence, in instances where uninterrupted hydroponic productivity is desired, energy storage forms like lithium-ion or flow batteries will be required, and in turn, adds extra costs and maintenance to the initial incentive.
+Moreover, renewable energy sources like solar and wind are inherently intermittent and rely heavily on the climate, so power availability will be variable.
+Hence, in instances where uninterrupted hydroponic productivity is desired, energy storage forms like lithium-ion or flow batteries will be required, and in turn, add extra costs and maintenance to the initial incentive.
 There are other barriers as well, such as the ability to replicate the hydroponic and renewable system at scale, or with (less) complexity.
 Grown hydroponically, vegetable farming input/output requires a steady and continuous delivery of energy, which could be difficult to achieve at scale (size/systems) with only renewables in some geographic regions.

 FUTURE OUTCOMES